Shaaali/identity-apps/docs/guides/authentication/jit-user-provisioning.md

 4. JIT provisioning is triggered and Asgardeo creates a user account in its internal user store along with the user claims obtained from the authentication response.

 With this process, new user accounts are automatically provisioned to Asgardeo through external IdPs.

-### How to use JIT provisioning

-If you disable JIT provisioning for an IdP, be sure to validate its effect on your applications that use <a :href="$withBase('/guides/authentication/mfa/')">multi-factor authentication (MFA)</a>.
-This is because certain MFA mechanisms (such as TOTP and EmailOTP) require the login users to have local accounts in Asgardeo.

-In the user login flow, the authentication step for subject identification is where the login user is identified by validating credentials.
-For the MFA step to work, the user credentials that were validated should be stored in a local user account.
-This means that JIT provisioning is required for external IdPs that are in the subject identification step.

-Alternatively, you can configure a login flow to skip the second authentication step when the specific IdP is used as the first authenticator.
-This can be achieved by a <a :href="$withBase('/guides/authentication/conditional-auth/write-your-first-script/')">conditional authentication script</a> with the <a :href="$withBase('/references/conditional-auth/api-reference/#execute-a-step')">step-execution method</a>.

 ## Prerequisites